 Find a comfortable space with a clean, flat, working surface.

- Take the box containing the pre-filled pen out of the refrigerator.
+Take the box containing the pre-filled pen out of the refrigerator.

- If you are opening the box for the first time, check to make sure that it is properly sealed.
+If you are opening the box for the first time, check to make sure that it is properly sealed.
 Do not use the pre-filled pen if the box looks like it has already been opened.

- Check that the pre-filled pen box is not damaged.
+Check that the pre-filled pen box is not damaged.
 Do not use RoActemra pre-filled pen if the box looks damaged.

- Check the expiry date on the pre-filled pen box.
+Check the expiry date on the pre-filled pen box.
 Do not use the pre-filled pen if the expiry date has passed because it may not be safe to use.

- Open the box, and remove 1 single-use RoActemra pre-filled pen from the box.
+Open the box, and remove 1 single-use RoActemra pre-filled pen from the box.

- Return any remaining pre-filled pens in the box to the refrigerator.
+Return any remaining pre-filled pens in the box to the refrigerator.

- Check the expiry date on the RoActemra pre-filled pen (See Figure A).
+Check the expiry date on the RoActemra pre-filled pen (See Figure A).
 Do not use it if the expiry date has passed because it may not be safe to use.
 If the expiry date has passed, safely dispose of the pre-filled pen in a sharps container and get a new one.

- Check the pre-filled pen to make sure it is not damaged.
+Check the pre-filled pen to make sure it is not damaged.
 Do not use the pre-filled pen if it appears to be damaged or if you have accidentally dropped the pre-filled pen.

- Place the pre-filled pen on a clean, flat surface and let the pre-filled pen warm up for 45 minutes to allow it to reach room temperature.
+Place the pre-filled pen on a clean, flat surface and let the pre-filled pen warm up for 45 minutes to allow it to reach room temperature.
 If the pre-filled pen does not reach room temperature, this could cause your injection to feel uncomfortable and it could take longer to inject.

- Do not speed up the warming process in any way, such as using the microwave or placing the pre-filled pen in warm water.
+Do not speed up the warming process in any way, such as using the microwave or placing the pre-filled pen in warm water.

- Do not leave the pre-filled pen to warm up in direct sunlight.
+Do not leave the pre-filled pen to warm up in direct sunlight.

 Do not remove the green cap while allowing your RoActemra pre-filled pen to reach room temperature.

- Hold your RoActemra pre-filled pen with the green cap pointing down (See Figure C).
+Hold your RoActemra pre-filled pen with the green cap pointing down (See Figure C).